 He leaned forward then and she took that as her signal to stop her brushing.

 She tucked the brush back into her coat.

 “I no longer need your services.
 Thank you for all that you’ve done.
 You don’t know how sorry I am that I will not remember your undeserved kindness.
-You need not return to this wretched place.”
-He said wiping at his tear streaked face.
+You need not return to this wretched place,” he told her, wiping at his tear-streaked face.

 This hurt her feelings a bit, but she understood.